Definition and foundations of the collaborative economy

 The collaborative economy offers an important economic savings by optimizing resources and reducing unnecessary expenses on goods and services.

-Furthermore, it encourages the environmental sustainability through reduced emissions and more responsible and efficient consumption.
+In addition, it encourages environmental sustainability by reducing emissions and more responsible and efficient consumption.

-These benefits contribute to a development model that combines economic well-being and environmental protection.
+These benefits contribute to a development model that combines economic well-being and care for the environment.

 Sharing resources such as vehicles or spaces allows a significant savings by avoiding individual purchase and maintenance.